elmahio/documentation/docs/logging-to-elmah-io-from-powershell.md

 nuget install Elmah.Io.Client
 ```

-This will create a `Elmah.Io.Client-version` folder containing the latest stable version of the elmah.io.client package.
+This will create an `Elmah.Io.Client-version` folder containing the latest stable version of the elmah.io.client package.
 Since you probably don't want to hardcode the path to the current version number, reference `Elmah.Io.Client.dll` and its dependencies using `Get-ChildItem` and a bit of recursive magic:

 ```powershell
 $elmahIoClientPath = Get-ChildItem -Path . -Filter Elmah.Io.Client.dll -Recurse `